Last Updated on

 If you’re more interested in having your entire trip to Cat Ba Island arranged for you, purchase this 5-star rated experience.
 It includes transportation from Hanoi to Cat Ba Island, plus excursions and meals on Ha Long Bay’s famous junk boats.

-What to do on Cat Ba Island:
+What to do on Cat Ba Island with kids:

 Though this island is small, there are still tons to do on Cat Ba Island.
 Believe me- you will not regret coming to this island instead of Halong Bay!

 It’s easy to find a motorbike rental agency in town.
 Find one with a fleet of motorbikes in front and haggle towards $5/ day + helmet for each passenger.
 Once you have the moto, explore to your heart’s content!
 There is a beautiful park in the center of the island, lots of coastline with exposed views of the bay, nature trails, and American-Veitnamese War sites.

 You’ll feel so free perusing the small villages and landscape of Cat Ba Island.
 It’s the most tourist-free place on our list, which means you’ll be surrounded by other-worldly nature virtually all to yourself.
 That’s why you came across the world to this tropical destination, right?